Alan Nunn May: Convicted of espionage

-A GRU cipher clerk in Canada, Igor Gouzenko, defected to the West in Ottawa in September 1945, around the time that Nunn May's Canadian assignment ended.
-Gouzenko passed along copies of GRU documents implicating Nunn May, including details of the proposed meeting in London.
-Nunn May did not go to the British Museum meeting, but he was arrested in March 1946 and confessed to espionage.
+A GRU cipher clerk in Canada, Igor Gouzenko, defected to the West in Ottawa in September 1945, around the time that May's Canadian assignment ended.
+Gouzenko passed along copies of GRU documents implicating May, including details of the proposed meeting in London.
+May did not go to the British Museum meeting, but he was arrested in March 1946 and confessed to espionage.
 On 1 May 1946, he was sentenced to ten years' hard labour.
 He was released in late 1952, after serving six-and-a-half years.

-Nunn May refused to define his actions as treason and claimed in a statement after his release from prison that he believed that he had "acted rightly" as a spy because of being "wholeheartedly concerned with securing victory over Nazi Germany and Japan, and the furtherance of the development of the peaceful uses of atomic energy."
+May refused to define his actions as treason and claimed in a statement after his release from prison that he believed that he had "acted rightly" as a spy because of being "wholeheartedly concerned with securing victory over Nazi Germany and Japan, and the furtherance of the development of the peaceful uses of atomic energy."

-Blacklisted from universities in Britain, Nunn May worked for a scientific instruments company and in 1961 he went to work at the University of Ghana, where he conducted research in solid-state physics and created a science museum.
+Blacklisted from universities in Britain, May worked for a scientific instruments company and in 1961 he went to work at the University of Ghana, where he conducted research in solid-state physics and created a science museum.